shotit/shotit/README.md

 # shotit
-Blazing-fast and compute-efficient screenshot-to-video search engine.
+Blazing-fast and compute-efficient screenshot-to-video search engine (Not ChatGPT).
 Shot!